willstudy/iotex-docs/website/versioned_docs/version-0.1.6/guides.md

 - Uses Byzantine fault tolerance alogrithm for consensus, so that the transactions could be immediately finalized once their block are committed.

-- Supports Ethereum virtual machine (EVM) and smart contracts written in Sodility.
-Developers could seamlessly port existing DApps in Sodility onto it.
+- Supports Ethereum virtual machine (EVM) and smart contracts written in Solidity.
+Developers could seamlessly port existing DApps in Solidity onto it.

 IoTeX team are continuously working hard to bring the community more cool features.